 2. Cut out 4 Dambedeis/Cookies approx.20cm / eight inches long, place on two baking sheets lined with baking paper and brush with the egg yolk.
 Press the golden raisins into the dough as eyes and jacket buttons.
 Bake in the preheated oven for approx. 12 minutes at 200 degrees Celsius / 395 Fahrenheit.

-So, Lebkuchen also has a nice story in SouthWest Germany.
+Lebkuchen has a nice story in SouthWest Germany.
 Of course, everyone eats Lebkuchen in Germany (recipes vary from region to region) especially at the holiday time.
 What is interesting however is that there is a Lebkuchen trail in the Black Forest and it is part of the culinary tradition of a little village called Todtmoos.
 In the past, in addition to the bakers, it was the local women who earned extra income with Lebkuchen.
 The Todtmoos women baked the delicious and durable gingerbread in their home ovens and sold it at the pilgrimage stands next to the steep climb to the church.
 The so-called gingerbread women then bought hundreds of gingerbreads from the local bakers and brought them to the poor areas of the Black Forest.
-They were welcome there, because they brought the Christmas scent into the rooms as well as the popular Christmas biscuits.
+They were welcome there, because they brought the Christmas scent as well as the popular Christmas biscuits into the house.

 Ingredients for dough (for approx. 45 pieces):

 - ¾ cup = 12 tbsp honey